mikkel32/CoolBox/README.md

 By default, ``main.py`` computes a digest of ``requirements.txt``, ``setup.py``
 and your Python executable.
 It also verifies that all listed packages are installed.
-When either the digest has changed or any dependency is missing it silently runs ``setup.py install --skip-update`` before launching.
-Set ``SKIP_SETUP=1`` to bypass this check if you have already handled installation yourself.
+When either the digest has changed or any dependency is missing it automatically runs the setup routine with the same neon border and spinner for a seamless experience.
+Set
+``SKIP_SETUP=1`` to bypass this check if you have already handled installation yourself.